Ukrainians on Yak-52 shoot down Russian drones

 Video footage from a Russian drone shows two Ukrainian pilots from a Yak-52 airplane shooting down their target.

-The Yak-52 and the Russian drone are only a few yards apart.
+The Ukrainian Yak-52 and the Russian reconnaissance drone are almost next to each other.

 Earlier, Russian military officials complained that the Yak-52 crew “shoots at drones like in a shooting gallery.”

-Others compared this tactic to World War II-era battles.
+Military analysts have compared these tactics to World War II battles.

 The Yak-52 is a sport-training airplane, a two-seat all-metal monoplane with a low-slung free-slung wing.